Motivic Multiple Zeta Values and the Block Filtration: Introduction

-It is known that weight is a grading for $\gmot$, but depth is not.
+As such, we can consider relations among depth-graded MZVs to simplify the problem.
 In \cite{depthgraded}, Brown studies the associated bigraded Lie algebra $\dg:=\gr_\mathcal{D}\gmot$ and its embedding into the linearised double shuffle algebra $\ls$.
 However, while he finds that the depth 1 part of $\sigma_{2k+1}$ define canonical representatives of $\sigma_{2k+1}$ in $\dg\to\qpoly$, there also exist relations in $\dg$, and hence `exceptional' generators are needed.
-These relations are shown to have a somewhat mysterious connection to modular forms by Pollack \cite{pollack}, and this has been further explored by Baumard and Schneps \cite{schneppollack}.
-However, it is a computationally challenging task, and suggests that `depth graded' multiple zeta values may not be the most natural choice of object to study.
+These relations are shown to have a somewhat mysterious connection to modular forms by Pollack \cite{pollack}, and this has been further explored by Baumard and Schneps \cite{schneppollack}. \begin{example} In $\dg$, we have the additional relation